Dhruv-Vanjari/Minesweeper_Engine/README.md

 ```
 engine.get(x, y)
 ```
-returns `MINE` if it has a mine OR returns a list of two tuples specifying positino turnable cells
+returns `minesweeper_engine.MINE` if it has a mine OR returns a list of two tuples specifying positino turnable cells

 Get Neighbour Mine Count